 DIY laundry detergent recipes use cleaning supplies you already have on hand if you make any of your own cleaners or things you can pick up for cheap at any supermarket on your next trip.
 Instead of using expensive dryer sheets grab a set of dryer balls for a greener option that saves you money.

 Vinegar makes a great glass cleaner that leaves no streaks.
 It also doubles as an air and fabric deodorizer and keeps ants away.
 Not bad for less than $2 a gallon.
 Baking soda makes a great scoring powder and deodorizer.
 Hydrogen peroxide has all of the cleaning power of oxi-clean.

 Think outside the box to save on cleaning supplies

-Switch to microfiber.
 Microfiber washcloths can clean almost anything with no soap or cleaner needed.
-A little water and the dirt disappears.
+A little water and the dirt disappear.
 You can buy them in multi-packs for cheap.
-Use old ones for really bad messes and feel guilt free about tossing it when you’re done.
+Use old ones for really bad messes and feel guilt-free about tossing it when you’re done.

 When using cleaners spray your rag NOT your surface.
 This lets you use less soap and less water to get rid of it saving money in two ways not to mention time dealing with extra suds.

 Try the cleaning power of essential oils.
 A few drops of your favorite essential oil can make your house smell great, kill germs, or give your homemade cleaners extra power.
 Orange oil among several others can do all three.

 Shop with coupons